tvrzna/emptty/README.md

 `IDENTIFY_ENVS`
 If set true, environemntal groups are printed to differ Xorg/Wayland/Custom/UserCustom desktops.
 Possible values are "true" or "false".
 Default value is false.

+`HIDE_ENTER_LOGIN`
+If set true, "hostname login:" is not displayed.
+Possible values are "true" or "false".
+Default value is false.

+`HIDE_ENTER_PASSWORD`
+If set true, "Password:" is not displayed.
+Possible values are "true" or "false".
+Default value is false.

 #### Dynamic MOTD
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!